 (800)-9-POLLEN, or reach it through the American Academy of Allergy, Asthma and

 Immunology (www.aaaai.org).
+Local news channels will often post the pollen count online for easy access.
 Any of these avenues can provide you with a quick look at how the pollen

-- Stay indoors in central air conditioning with a high efficiency
+- Stay Indoors - Central air conditioning with a high efficiency furnace filter

-- Get away from the pollen where possible.
-While moving your home isn't always an option, some folks
+- Get Away When Possible - While moving your home isn't always an option, some folks

 have taken to vacationing during the worst parts of the seasonal allergy season as a way to not only enjoy

 a yearly vacation but also not have to deal with pollen counts that can border the absurd in many southern

 states.
 If you do travel, be sure to check the pollen count there as well!

 - Take Antihistamines - These can work well to control hay fever symptoms, whatever the cause.
 The drowsiness

 caused by older products is less of a problem with antihistamines now on the market.
 Anti-inflammatory nose sprays or

 drops also help and have few side effects.
 Consider trying a natural approach to allergy medication with the